 Bio coming soon...

-Rachel and her wife Jessika brought their daughter to WSSD in 2012 after departing from their Waldorf Community in Tucson, AZ.
+Rachel brought her daughter to WSSD in 2012 after departing from their Waldorf Community in Tucson, AZ.
 When WSSD was in search of a new Administrator in 2016, Rachel very effectively stepped in on an interim basis.
 After months of working with WSSD's Administrative Team, she made the decision to retire from 20 years with GEICO insurance where she served as a Manager and Director in various departments, to join WSSD.

 She brings with her a long history of successful business management and strong team building skills.
 Rachel holds a BA from the University of Arizona, is a certified Lean Six Sigma Green Belt and a certified Neuro Linguistic Practitioner.